 The TEACH Act (Technology, Education, and Copyright Harmonization Act) was implemented in 2002 and replaced the previous §110(2).
 It applies to digital transmission of a work.
 It allows for the transmission of copyrighted performances or displays as part of a course as long as certain provisions are met.

 To claim this exception and use a work without gaining the copyright holder's permisison, ALL provisions listed below must apply:

 Electronic reserves are not meant to be read or performed in class, so they do not fall under §110(2) (but may be fair use).

-Please see "The Original TEACH Act Toolkit" by UNC Charlotte for more detailed information including an overview of the TEACH Act requirements, compliance checklists, permissions guide, and FAQs.
+Please see "The Original TEACH Act Toolkit" by LSU Libraries for more detailed information including an overview of the TEACH Act requirements, compliance checklists, permissions guide, and FAQs.